Initialization data disk (Linux)

 explain

-If the above partition operation is incorrect, please enter q Exit the fdisk partition tool, and the previous partition results will not be retained.
+If the above partition operation is incorrect, please enter q sign out fdisk The previous partition results will not be retained.
 You can re partition according to the above steps.

 9. input w And press Enter Key to write the partition results to the partition table.